Rethinking Software Misconfigurations in the Real World: An Empirical Study and Literature Analysis: Introduction

-To better understand configuration pitfalls and mitigate misconfiguration issues, we conduct an empirical study on misconfigurations in the real world and analyze the existing literature on software misconfiguration diagnosis.
-Specifically, our research focuses on four research questions. \textbf{RQ1}: What are the root causes of {real-world} software misconfigurations? \textbf{RQ2}: What are the progress and trends of existing literature {on misconfiguration troubleshooting}? \textbf{RQ3}: How effective and practical are the existing tools in addressing software misconfigurations? \textbf{RQ4}: What challenges have yet to be solved in detecting and diagnosing real-world misconfigurations?
+In addition to classification, many approaches have been proposed to troubleshoot software misconfigurations, such as statistical analysis~(Wang et al.~\citeyear{2003peerpressure}; Attariyan and Flinn~\citeyear{2008sigConf}; Zhang and Ernst~\citeyear{2013confDiagnoser}), program static analysis~(Zhang and Ernst~\citeyear{2013confDiagnoser}, \citeyear{2014confSuggester}; Dong et al.~\citeyear{2015confDoctor}; Zhang et al.~\citeyear{zhang2021configX}), instrumentation~(Su et al.~\citeyear{2007autobash}; Attariyan et al.~\citeyear{2010confAid}, \citeyear{2012Xray}), machine learning~(Santolucito et al.~\citeyear{2016configc}, \citeyear{2017configv}; Xiang et al.~\citeyear{2020pracextractor}), etc. With the emergence of many modern software, it is necessary to investigate whether existing methods for troubleshooting configuration errors are still effective in resolving real-world configuration issues.
+To better understand configuration pitfalls and mitigate misconfiguration issues, we conduct an empirical study on misconfigurations in the real world and analyze the existing literature on software misconfiguration troubleshooting.
+This paper focuses on software misconfigurations that arise in real-world deployment and runtime settings, typically when users or developers configure software systems.
+We do not consider internal implementation defects, including configuration implementation bugs and software bugs, which may be triggered when the supplied configuration values are valid.
+Specifically, our research focuses on four research questions. \textbf{RQ1}: What are the root causes of {real-world} software misconfigurations? \textbf{RQ2}: What are the progress and trends of existing literature {on misconfiguration troubleshooting}? \textbf{RQ3}: How practical are the existing tools and datasets in addressing software misconfigurations? \textbf{RQ4}: What challenges have yet to be solved in detecting and diagnosing real-world misconfigurations?